 .Object Description Group ID Indicates the group ID for the settings contained in the same row.
 Group ID "Normal" indicates there is no aggregation.
 Only one group ID is valid per port.
 Port Members Each switch port is listed for each group ID.
-Select a radio button to include a in an aggregation, or clear the radio button to remove the port from the aggregation.
-By default, no ports belong to any aggregation group.
+Select a radio button to include a port in an aggregation, or clear the radio button to remove the port from the aggregation.
+By default, no ports belong to any aggregation group. • Mode This parameter determines the mode for the aggregation group.
+Disabled: The group is disabled.
+Static: The group operates in static aggregation mode.
+LACP (Active): The group operates in LACP active aggregation mode.
+See IEEE 801.AX-2014, section 6.4.1 for details.
+LACP (Passive): The group operates in LACP passive aggregation mode.
+See IEEE 801.AX-2014, section 6.4.1 for details.
+Revertive This parameter only applies to LACP-enabled groups.
+It determines if the group will perform automatic link (re-)calculation when links with higher priority becomes available.
+Max Bundle This parameter only applies to LACP-enabled groups.
+It determines the maximum number of active bundled LACP ports allowed in an aggregation.

-Reset: Click to undo any changes made locally and revert to previously saved values.
+: Click to undo any changes made locally and revert to previously saved values.